opensearch-project/documentation-website/_security-analytics/api-tools/detector-api.md

 ---
 ## Get Detector API

-The Get detector API retrieves the detector details.
+The Get Detector API retrieves the detector details.
 Use the detector ID in the call to fetch detector details.

 ### Sample request